cedricwalter/cedricwalter.github.io/content/posts/Hobbies/flight-simulator-xplane.md

 New arounf 450.- CHF (got it for 300.- used)

-## Stream Deck XL or +
+## Stream Deck XL or + (optional)
+Allow you to win time by creating shortcuts for preflight, flight.
 There is a lot of free and paid extension for the Stream Deck at https://flightsim.to/others/stream-deck/1

 If youre on a budget you can also use a cheap tablet and Touch Portal (Android/iOS) https://play.google.com/store/apps/details?id=rils.apps.touchportal&hl=en

-## If you have an Ipad
-Reusing an iPad/Android device is easy.
-The Samsung Galaxy A9+ 11inch is cheap at 140.- CHF

-Print either one of these mount
-* https://www.thingiverse.com/thing:4554130 for iPad Air or any 11 inches tablet
-* https://makerworld.com/en/models/33439 for any iPad/tablet

-Install Air Manager on iPad (22€ iOS, 23 CHF Android) and connect XPlane or Microsoft Simulator 2024

 ## Logitech Flight panels
 The Logitech driver is REALLY bad, only work for microsoft flight simulator 2020, but there is a project Spad.next that work great but require a payment.